-The U.S. Coast Guard brought in regulations based on the Canadian Guideline in 1993 under the Nonindigenous Aquatic Nuisance Prevention and Control Act of 1990 (NANPCA).
-Ballast Water on Board (BOB) ships, are ships that declare they have ballast tanks that contain ballast water.
-The U.S. Coast Guard started testing BOB ships on a voluntary basis in 1991 and on a mandatory basis in 1993.
-The inspection process included boarding ships between the two U.S. locks in Massena (Eisenhower and Snell) and testing the salinity of the ballast water to ensure salinity was at least 30 parts per thousand (ppt).
-Ballast with a salinity of at least 30 ppt is considered evidence that the tanks have been adequately exchanged with seawater, providing a reasonably harsh environment for any remaining organisms.
+The U.S. Coast Guard established regulations based on the Canadian Guideline in 1993 under the authority of the Nonindigenous Aquatic Nuisance Prevention and Control Act of 1990 (NANPCA).
+Ballast Water on Board (BOB) vessels, are vessels that declare they have ballast tanks that contain ballast water.
+The U.S. Coast Guard started testing BOB vessels on a voluntary basis in 1991 and on a mandatory basis in 1993.
+The inspection process included boarding vessels between the two U.S. locks in Massena (Eisenhower and Snell) and testing the salinity of the ballast water to ensure salinity was at least 30 ppt.
+Ballast with a salinity of at least 30 ppt is considered evidence that the tanks have been adequately exchanged with seawater, providing a reasonably harsh environment for any remaining freshwater organisms.